"Zoology" of non-invertible duality defects: the view from class $\mathcal{S}$: The Symmetry TFT

 The gauging consists in coupling \eqref{eq:classSsymmTFT} to a pure $G(\Omega)$ gauge theory, which renders the four-dimensional defects labelled by $M\in G(\Omega)$ transparent.
 Their twist defects become genuine three-dimensional operators, provided we dress them by the naive Gukov-Witten operators (GW) of the pure $G(\Omega)$ gauge theory, as explained in \cite{Antinucci:2022vyk}.
 A convenient way to describe the gauged theory is through the \emph{hybrid formulation} introduced in \cite{Antinucci:2022vyk}, in which the bulk 2-form fields $\cB _i$ are kept continuous, while the 1-form $G$ gauge field $A$ is a singular (or Cech) cochain.
 The general treatment goes in parallel to the case of $\cN=4$ SYM (namely $g=1$) studied in \cite{Antinucci:2022vyk}.
 Here we focus on the main differences when $G(\Omega)$ is non-abelian.

 The first issue is defining non-abelian discrete gauge fields, which are expected to be described by $H^1(X_5,G)$.
 However this object is not a group and its definition is somewhat subtle.
-Let us sketch how this is done.
+Let us sketch how this is done (see e.g. chapter 7 of \cite{Wedhorn}).

 We choose a good cover $X_5=\bigcup _i \cU _i$ of the manifold, and we assume an ordering for the indices.
 The covering is dual to a simplicial decomposition: patches are associated with vertices (or 0-simplices) $v_i\in \cU_i$, double intersections $\cU_{ij}$ to 1-simplices $v_{ij}$, $i<j$, crossing a co-dimension one plane and oriented from $v_i$ to $v_j$, and triple intersections $\cU_{ijk}$ are associated with co-dimension two planes orthogonal to 2-simplices $v_{ijk}$, with $i<j<k$.
 A zero cochain $\lambda \in C^0(X,G)$ associates an element $\lambda_i\in G$ to each vertex $v_i$, while a 1-cochain $A\in C^1(X,G)$ is an assignment of $A_{ij}\in G$ for each 1-simplex $v_{ij}$, and so on.
 Given $A,B\in C^p(X,G)$, the group structure of $G$ is used to construct $AB \in C^p(X,G)$